jamieqianhui/jamieqianhui.github.io/_posts/2019-06-05-GET-request-in-Python.markdown

 #### 4. Determine the previous month of current period based on Today's date to enter 'refPeriod' Parameter
+The complete dataset of the previous month will only be published by the 15th day of this month.
+The API requires user to specify the parameter ``python reference period 'refPeriod'``.
+We will need to determine what is the previous month in QQYY format of the current period (e.g. May in 2q19) based on today's date.
+If the current period is May (2q19), then previous month would be April (2q19).

 ```python
 import pandas as pd